Left Arrow Back to Main page of KG

 There are now more variants of Android binaries, see below in the i download section.

-Latest version is 1.98 (2015-05-30)
+Version 1.98 (2015-05-30)

 It has a few improvements such as a few cleanups, a fault injection framework for testing and significantly improved speed of the pseudo RNG.
 But the important feature is the addtion of a crypt plugin.
 You can insert it into the plugin chain to de/encrypt data using the AES family of algorithms.
 (More are planned for the future.)
 You can use 128/192/256 bit keys and optionally use a higher number of rounds to have an increased security margin.
 Keys (and IVs) can be generated, saved, retrieved or generated from password and salt.
 Please be aware that despite diligent testing this is a new plugin -- so be prepared that there will be some changes and bugfixes to it in the near future.